rpmuller/ePubs/WesternPhilosophy.md

 us is what unites us to the whole, and not what preserves the appearance of separateness.

 The last two books of the Ethics, entitled respectively "Ot human bondage, or the strength of the emotions" and "Of the power of the understanding, or of human freedom," are the most interesting.
 We are in bondage in proportion as what happens to us is determined by outside causes, and we are free in proportion as we are self-determined.
 Spinoza, like Socrates and Plato, believes that all wrong action is due to intellectual error: the man who adequately understands his own circumstances will act wisely, and will even be happy in the face of what to another would be misfortune.
-He makes no appeal to unselfishness; he holds that self-seeking, in some sense, and more particularly selfpreservation, govern all human behavior.
-"No virtue can be conceived as prior to this endeavor to preserve one's own being/'
+He makes no appeal to unselfishness; he holds that self-seeking, in some sense, and more particularly self-preservation, govern all human behavior.
-But his conception of what a wise man will choose as the goal of his self-seeking is different from that of the ordinary egoist: "The mind's highest good is the knowledge of God, and the mind's highest virtue is to know God."
+"No virtue can be conceived as prior to this endeavor to preserve one's own being."
+But his conception of what a wise man will choose as the goal of his self-seeking is different from that of the ordinary
+egoist: "The mind's highest good is the knowledge of God, and the mind's highest virtue is to know God."
 Emotions are called "passions" when they spring from inadequate ideas; passions in different men may conflict, but men who live in obedience to reason will agree together.
 Pleasure in itself is good, but hope and fear are bad, and so are humility and repentance: "he who repents of an action is doubly wretched or infirm."
 Spinoza regards time as unreal, and therefore all emotions which have to do essentially with an event as future or as past are contrary to reason.
-"In so far as the mind conceives a thing under the dictate of reason, it is affected equally, whether the idea be of a thing present, past, or future/ 9
+"In so far as the mind conceives a thing under the dictate of reason, it is affected equally, whether the idea be of a thing present, past, or future."9

 This is a hard saying, but it is of the essence of Spinoza's system, and we shall do well to dwell upon it for a moment.
 In